wastono/varrefvals/README.md

 ## License

 ```
 	Varrefvals.
-Simple code compiler of no $ sign code to PHP code.
+Simple code compiler of no $ sign for PHP.
     Copyright (C) 2016 Wastono

     This program is free software: you can redistribute it and/or modify